ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 In reinforcement learning we start out with no data.
 The agent generates data (sequences of experience) by interacting with the environment.
 The agent uses it’s experience to learn how to interact with the environment.
 In reinforcement learning we not only learn patterns from data, we also generate our own data.

 We also create our own targets.
-Data collected in reinforcement learning (the experience tuple $(s,a,r,s')$) has no implicit target.
+Data collected in reinforcement learning (the experience tuple `(s,a,r,s')`) has no implicit target.
 Agents must label experience (for example, a Bellman target) in order to be able to learn from it.

 If you are interested in learning more about reinforcement learning, I would recommend these resources

 - [Li (2017) Deep Reinforcement Learning: An Overview](https://arxiv.org/pdf/1701.07274.pdf)
 - [Sutton & Barto - Reinforcement Learning: An Introduction - 2nd Edition (in progress)](http://people.inf.elte.hu/lorincz/Files/RL_2006/SuttonBook.pdf)
 - [UCL video lectures by David Silver](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html)